MartinMiles/xm-cloud/README.md

  - [Enhancing Security in Sitecore Headless Next.js Apps on XM Cloud](https://www.getfishtank.com/insights/enhancing-security-in-sitecore-headless-next-js-apps-on-xm-cloud) - Step‑by‑step guide to implementing robust security practices in Sitecore headless Next.js applications on XM Cloud, covering authentication, secure APIs, and data protection.
  - [Securin­g Your XM Cloud Project with Next.js From Clickjacking](https://www.getfishtank.com/insights/securing-your-xm-cloud-project-with-nextjs-from-clickjacking) - Learn how to protect your Next.js-based XM Cloud project from clickjacking attacks with best practices and secure coding techniques.
  - [Extending Security Roles in XM Cloud](https://www.ashournia.com/extending-security-roles-in-xmcloud/) - Learn how to enhance security by extending roles in XM Cloud for better access control.
+ - [Configuring Single Sign-On (SSO) Connection in Sitecore Cloud Portal Using Azure AD](https://sitecorewithraman.wordpress.com/2025/01/28/configuring-single-sign-on-sso-connection-in-sitecore-cloud-portal-using-azure-ad/) - Step‑by‑step guide to set up SSO in the Sitecore Cloud Portal using Azure AD for seamless user authentication.

 ## Search